At Greene Broillet & Wheeler, our seasoned team of professionals have over 100 years of combined legal experience handling complex legal matters.

 These are, of course, only some of the countless types of accidents that can happen on construction sites.
 No matter what caused your severe injuries, never hesitate to discuss your rights to financial recovery with one of our skilled attorneys.

-- Negligence of third parties on site – Not all of the many different workers on any given construction site work for your employer.
+- Third-party negligence: Not all workers on a construction site are employed by the same organization.
 For example, a contractor may make a mistake – such as dropping a power tool on your head – that results in your serious injuries.
 You may then file a claim to hold the contractor (or another third party) liable for your extensive losses.
-The third party’s employer may also face liability for its employee’s negligence in many instances.
+The third party’s employer may also face liability for employee negligence in many instances.

-- Defective equipment – Many construction accidents take place because equipment malfunctioned and injured a construction worker.
+- Defective equipment: Many construction accidents take place because equipment malfunctioned and injured a construction worker.
 Sometimes, a malfunction occurs because a manufacturer defectively designed or produced the equipment.
 Manufacturers have the duty to produce safe equipment and to provide ample warnings of any important risks of using the equipment.
 If a corporation fails to abide by this duty, it should fully compensate anyone who suffers injuries as a result.
-Victims in this situation might file a products liability claim against the manufacturer in question.

-- Road work zone accidents – Many construction workers go to work each day on highways and roads around the Los Angeles area.
-As they work, traffic constantly passes by—and the risk always exists that a driver may strike a construction worker.
-Even though California has strict laws for drivers to follow the directions of construction workers, obey signs, and comply with construction zone speed limits, drivers continue to act negligently and put workers in danger.
-Speeding, distracted driving, aggressive driving, and more can all lead to serious injuries to workers in vehicle accidents.
-Injured victims can file a claim against the negligent drivers who hurt them and their insurers.
+- Road work zone accidents: Many construction workers go to work each day on busy highways and roads around the Los Angeles area.
+Even though California has strict laws for drivers to follow the directions of construction workers, obey signs, and comply with construction zone speed limits, drivers often act negligently and put workers in danger.
+Speeding, distracted driving, aggressive driving, and more can all lead to serious car accidents and make the driver liable for your losses.

-While Greene Broillet & Wheeler, LLP, does not represent clients in workers’ compensation claims, we do represent clients with third-party construction accident claims.
+While our attorneys do not represent clients in workers’ compensation claims, we can represent clients with third-party construction accident claims.
 Call (866) 634-4525 today to discuss.

 Seeking Full Financial Recovery for Injured Construction Workers